 Once you’ve been accepted into the YouTube Partner Program, you’ll need to accept the Shorts Monetization Module to start earning funds.
 Here’s how to turn it on:

 - Sign in to YouTube Studio.

 If you haven’t already accepted the Base Terms module, accept that as well.

 YouTube launched its Shorts ad revenue sharing model in February 2023 in an effort to simplify the music licensing process and allow creators to earn more money on the platform.

-Here’s an example of how earnings might work for a brand or Shorts creator:
+Here’s an example of how YouTube Shorts monetization might work for a brand or creator:

 - 100% of revenue earned by videos with no music to the creator fund